Related Articles

 Revolving vs Installment Debt

 Most debt falls into two types: revolving and installment.
-Let’s look at the differences between the two and how paying them off works.- Revolving: Revolving debt includes things like credit cards and home equity lines of credit (HELOCs).
-They typically have a minimum payment that’s due each month, and that payment amount may change depending on the total balance of the debt—typically it’s a percentage of the total.
+Let’s look at the differences between the two and how paying them off works.- Revolving: Revolving debt includes credit cards and home equity lines of credit (HELOCs).
+They typically have a minimum payment that’s due each month, and that payment amount may change depending on the total balance of the debt.
+(Usually, the minimum payment is a percentage of the total outstanding balance.)
 It’s a good idea to pay more than the minimum payment whenever possible, and ideally, pay off your balance in full each month.4

 Secured vs Unsecured Debt